A Guide to Taking Kids to Their First NBA Game

 While it’s often fun for kids (and adults!) to buy food from concession stands, it’s also good to have some healthy snacks at the ready to avoid sugar highs and subsequent crashes or hangry mood swings.

-Kids’ ears are more sensitive than adults’, so make sure to bring ear protection such as earplugs or noise-canceling headphones for your little one to avoid damaging their ears or overstimulation.
+NBA games can be loud, but it doesn’t mean you have to leave the little ones behind.
+Babies and children’s ears are more sensitive than an adult’s, so make sure to bring ear protection such as earplugs or noise-canceling headphones for your kid to avoid damaging their ears or overstimulation.

 Entertainment